 Number of directors

-The company must have at least three and no more than nine directors, namely the Secretary and Treasurer.
+The company must have at least three and no more than twelve directors with a minimum of two residing in Australia, namely the Secretary and Treasurer.

 ￼

 Election and appointment of directors

 The initial directors are the people who have agreed to act as directors and who are named as proposed directors in the application for registration of the company.